-- Ability to maintain family and work commitments — For individuals who have family commitments that prevent them from seeking inpatient treatment, IOPs enable intensive treatment without taking the individual away from work or family for long periods of time.
+- Maintaining family and work commitments — For individuals who have family commitments and can’t attend inpatient treatment, IOPs enable intensive treatment.
+Therefore, they can attend work and spend time with family while getting quality treatment.

-- Improved Recovery Outcomes — When people participate in an intensive outpatient program for mental health they are more likely to maintain progress.
+- Improved recovery outcomes — When people participate in an IOP for mental health, they are more likely to maintain progress.

-- Peer Support — One of the components of IOPs is group therapy.
-In this setting clients are able to work with other people who are going on the same journey of recovery.
-This shared experience helps build community that provides support in and outside of the treatment environment.
+- Peer support — A key component of IOPs is group therapy.
+In this setting, clients are able to work with other people who are going on the same journey of recovery.
+This shared experience helps build a community that provides support in and outside of the treatment environment.

-- Access to specialists — Because therapy and other treatment is provided in a clinical environment, clients have access to experienced specialists.
+- Access to specialists — Because therapy and other treatment are provided in a clinical environment, clients have access to experienced specialists.
 These specialists can respond quickly to questions or concerns.

-- Greater privacy — IOPs offer greater privacy for clients who may be concerned about colleagues or family members finding out they the person is seeking treatment.
+- Greater privacy — IOPs offer greater privacy for clients who may be concerned about colleagues or family members finding out the person is seeking treatment.

-- Life skills — IOPs not only provide evidenced-based treatment from world class mental health disorder specialists, but they also offer a host of other holistic treatments and classes to help support you outside of treatment.
-These include nutrition programs, yoga classes, and sleep hygiene support.
+- Life skills — IOPs not only provide evidenced-based treatment from world-class mental health disorder specialists, but they also offer a host of other holistic treatments and classes to help support you outside of treatment.
+In addition, these include nutrition programs, yoga classes, and sleep hygiene support.

 - Family support — IOPs enlist family and friends to help support the client during the recovery journey.
 Additionally, Intensive Outpatient Programs offer services to help the family work through issues or dynamics that may hinder recovery.

-IOP Programs For Mental Health In South Florida
+IOP Programs in South Florida for Mental Health

 If you or someone you love are struggling with a mental health disorder, we are here to help.
-Our compassionate and caring team of mental health treatment specialists uses evidence-based treatments to help manage your symptoms and help return you to a state of wholeness.
-For more information about our IOP programs for mental health in South Florida, learn about UHC insurance coverage, or to find out about any of our other treatment options, contact us today.
+In addition, our compassionate and knowledgeable team of mental health treatment specialists uses evidence-based treatments.
+Such treatments help manage symptoms and help return you to a state of wholeness.
+Finally, for more information about our IOP programs for mental health in South Florida, learn about UHC insurance coverage, or to find out about any of our other treatment options, contact us today.